oxinabox/Kaldi-Notes/tidigits/index.md

  - [This tuitorial](http://analytcz.com/kaldi-hybrid-mlphmm-asr-2/) seems good.
 Its webhosting does not seem stable, right now the [google cached version can be used](http://webcache.googleusercontent.com/search?q=cache:z-MGlCv917sJ:analytcz.com/kaldi-hybrid-mlphmm-asr-2/)

-##The Three Major Steps
+##The Major Steps

-There are Three Steps to applying Kaldi to a task such as this.
+There are Four Steps to applying Kaldi to a task such as this.

  1. [Data Preparation](./data_prep):